 Washington State

-Washington State Amended and Restated State Medicaid Agency Contract (January 1, 2024)
+Washington State Health Care Authority Amended and Restated State Medicaid Agency Contract.

 Endnotes

-↩︎- As of December 2023, CMS had approved 69 plans in 13 states for default enrollment.
-CMS, “Default Enrollment: Policy and Data on Approved Medicare Advantage Plans,” (December 2023) ↩︎
+As of March 2025, CMS had approved 76 plans in 15 states and Puerto Rico for default enrollment.
+CMS, “Default Enrollment: Policy and Data on Approved Medicare Advantage Plans,” (May 2025). ↑